sigmaSd/deno-ffi-template/README.md

 The repo comes with a workflow that builds the rust library for linux,windows,macos(x86+arm)

-To use it go to `Actions`, then click `Releas libs` (on the left), then click `Run workflow`.
-Set the tag name, the tag should match what you're using inside `src/mod.ts` so it can be picked up by the module.
+To use it create a new tag and push it, and it should automaticly compile the rust lib and upload it to the github releases.

 ## Technical Details